2006 Volkswagen New Beetle Reviews

 New Beetle Convertible

 The New Beetle Convertible's development took place at the Karmann facility in Germany.
 The five-layer lined top features a glass rear window.
-Convertibles come in GL and GLS trim levels.
+One convertible trim is offered for 2006, and the sole engine offered is a 150-hp, 2.5-liter inline-five-cylinder that teams with a standard five-speed manual or optional six-speed automatic that has a manual-shift provision.

 Volkswagen did a masterful job of designing the New Beetle Convertible, which is cute and appealing.
-Other than a shortage of passing power from the 2.0-liter four-cylinder, the soft-top delivers a wonderful driving experience and a superior ride; the suspension absorbs plenty of road imperfections.
+The car also delivers a superior ride; the suspension absorbs plenty of road imperfections.
 Directional stability is top-notch, and the convertible handles expertly.
 Steering feel and feedback are excellent.
+The manual gearbox operates easily, and the clutch is light.
+Back to top